Updated: Nov 22, 2022

 After my parents passed, I wanted to honour them and I thought I could be a better ally from the inside by finally formally identifying myself as Métis.
 But in December of 2020 things got really complicated.
 While I was aware that Métis Nation had been disputing those communities not descending from the Red River area, including my own, the Muskrat Métis, I wasn’t aware that this would exclude me from formally self-identifying as Métis since my community is active and has proven Indigenous lineage.

 I understand the issues surrounding identification are complex and I have so much love and respect for the Métis Nation and all of the Indigenous Nations of Turtle Island.
 But I also love and respect my Muskrat Métis community which has a long rich history informed by Indigenous and French cultures.
 Without Red River lineage the only way we could be recognized officially is to create a separate nation.
 My parents wanted recognition for their community, not separate nationhood.
 They also never wanted money or land rights.
 Knowing that they may never be fully embraced, they put their focus on restoring their community in their own way.
 Admittedly they did some things that from my perspective were appropriative and perhaps performative to a certain extent.
 But I have spent a lot of time with Indigenous people trying to find their way back home and sometimes efforts stray into the performative until a deep understanding happens.
 Regardless of whether they were doing it 'right', I admire my parents so much because they left as their legacy a loving and vibrant, inclusive and healthy community who continues to meet and share food, stories and music to this day.

-That said, my skin is a reminder of the blood that runs through my veins and thus my art is a reflection of my heritage, my education and my intense fifty years of life on this planet.
+My skin is a reminder of the blood that runs through my veins and thus my art is a reflection of my heritage, my education and my intense experience on this planet.
 I am proud of who I am and of the art that I make.
 I offer these visual ‘stories’ to you from my heart.